PSPDFKit/Xamarin-Android/README.md

 Note: Ensure the file is really named  `pspdfkit-x.x.x.aar` and that there's no hidden `.zip` file ending.
 OS X likes to add these things and doesn't show them by default.
 Use the Inspector to be sure.

-Important: You need to select Java 7 as the runtime.
-Ther's a known bug with Xamarin Studio that creates faulty dlls when compiling using Java 8: https://forums.xamarin.com/discussion/47490/do-not-use-java-jdk-1-8-when-generating-android-bindings-in-xamarin-studio

 Xamarin Studio will use the default Java, but this can be customized in Preferences -> SDK Locations -> Java SDK (JDK).
-Use `/usr/libexec/java_home -v 1.7` to see where the Java 7 home path is.

 ### Step 2 - Get your Dll